-I. Public Hearing/ Zoning Map Amendment/ T-4.2B Area A1: Amend the official zoning map of the City of Auburn entitled "City of Auburn, Zoning Map, dated May 16, 2016," revised through its current date and revisions, as provided under Sec.
-60-5 of the Zoning Ordinance, to rezone certain land area from the Urban Residence, Multifamily Suburban, Neighborhood Business zoning, Low Density Rural Residence zoning, and Low-Density Country Residence zoning districts to the Traditional Neighborhood Form Based Code T-4.2B zoning district and Conservation/Open Space district.
+I. Public Hearing/ Zoning Map Amendment/ T-4.2B Area A2: Amend the official zoning map of the City of Auburn entitled "City of Auburn, Zoning Map, dated May 16, 2016," revised through its current date and revisions, as provided under Sec.
+60-5 of the Zoning Ordinance, to rezone certain land area from the Urban Residence zoning district and the Multifamily Suburban zoning district to the Traditional Neighborhood Form Based Code T-4.2B zoning district, and the Conservation/Open Space zoning district.
 This item is pursuant to Chapter 60, Article XVII, Division 2 of the Code of Ordinances.
 The official zoning map amendment is available for review and inspection at the City Clerk's Office and the Planning & Permitting Department.
-The area is generally located in the New Auburn area near South Main and Broad Streets and Vickery Road.
+This area is generally located near South Main, Loring, Mary Carroll and Seventh Streets.